Federal Role in Voter Registration: The National Voter Registration Act of 1993 (NVRA) and Subsequent Developments

 registration requirements for federal elections.
 NVRA does not set requirements for state or local

 elections.
-The stated purposes of NVRA are to establish procedures to increase the number of
+The stated purposes of NVRA are to establish procedures for increasing the number of

 eligible citizens registered to vote in federal elections; enable enhanced voter participation in